AvihaiDidi/kMeansCUDA/README.md

 # kMeansCUDA
-k means for image processing using Nvidia's numba library to execute the algorithem on the GPU
+k means for image processing using Nvidia's numba library to execute the algorithm on the GPU

 Example use of this script on some pictures I took with my phone: